planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 A web mapping server is a specialized subset of web server.
 Like a web server, requests are sent to the server which are interpreted and responded.
 But the requests and responses are designed specifically toward the transfer of geographic information.

-A web mapping server may use HTTP, but employ specialized protocols, such as Web Map Service (WMS), Web Feature Service (WFS).
+A web mapping server may use HTTP, but employ specialized protocols, such as Web Map Service (WMS) and Web Feature Service (WFS).
 These protocols are designed for the transferring geographic information to and from the server, whether it be raw feature data, geographic attributes, or map images.

 Some popular web mapping servers: GeoServer, MapServer, Mapnik, ArcGIS Server